 Additionally, people in Kyoto are more approachable and always ready to help.
 With 10% being students in local universities, it is easy to hold open conversations and share perspectives on various aspects of life.

 Tokyo being a melting pot, it is always full of life and diversity.
 The population is a mixture of locals, people from other parts of Japan, as well as different nationalities.
 Most people tend to have an individualistic lifestyle.
+There are plenty of unique things to do in Tokyo given the diverse population and history.

 Due to the diversity in Tokyo, people are more open-minded and not restrained to culture.
 However, those who regard themselves to be Edokko, that is, native Tokyo people, tend to be a little bit proud with a sense of ownership.